qdf/AMLSim/Documentation.md

 * Default transaction interval is set to 10 (seen in AbstractTransactionModel)
 * Flunctuation of transactions is set to 2 (seen in AbstractTransactionModel)
 * Amount of transaction for SingleTransactionModel is set to the amount of the balance of the account
+* Some transaction models don't appear to function as described, this may be fine as it would act as expected anyway or could be some java code magic that was missed **Needs to be verified**